DevCycleHQ/cli/docs/features.md

 ```
 USAGE
   $ dvc features get [--config-path <value>] [--auth-path <value>] [--repo-config-path <value>] [--client-id
-    <value>] [--client-secret <value>] [--project <value>] [--no-api] [--headless] [--caller github|bitbucket|cli]
+    <value>] [--client-secret <value>] [--project <value>] [--no-api] [--headless] [--keys <value>]
-    [--keys <value>]

 FLAGS
   --keys=<value>  Comma-separated list of feature keys to fetch details for

 GLOBAL FLAGS
   --auth-path=<value>         Override the default location to look for an auth.yml file
-  --caller=(github|bitbucket|cli)  The integration that is calling the CLI.
   --client-id=<value>         Client ID to use for DevCycle API Authorization
   --client-secret=<value>     Client Secret to use for DevCycle API Authorization
   --config-path=<value>       Override the default location to look for the user.yml file
   --headless                  Disable all interactive flows and format output for easy parsing.
   --no-api                    Disable API-based enhancements for commands where authorization is optional.
+Suppresses
-                                   Suppresses warnings about missing credentials.
+                              warnings about missing credentials.
   --project=<value>           Project key to use for the DevCycle API requests
   --repo-config-path=<value>  Override the default location to look for the repo config.yml file

 DESCRIPTION
   Retrieve Features from the management API